pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-v6-of-the-pulumi-aws-classic-provider/index.md

 ### Get Started Today

 You can browse our [API reference docs](https://www.pulumi.com/registry/packages/aws/) with inline examples or explore the [Pulumi AWS Classic Provider](https://github.com/pulumi/pulumi-aws) repository to get started today!
+And don't forget [to register for the live workshop](/resources/getting-started-with-iac-pulumi-aws/) on September 7, 2023 to see AWS v6 in action!